silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 use the CSS stylesheets directly.
 In the latter case we recommend you to remove the `.scss` files to make it clear they are not used.

-We recommend you follow the CWP Starter theme as a guideline and use the provided npm configuration to build and recompile your frontend dependencies.
+We recommend you follow the CWP Starter theme as a guideline and use the provided configuration to build and recompile your frontend dependencies.

 <div class="alert alert-info" markdown='1'>